-There are many U.S. LLC questions to ask before formation when you expand your e-commerce business to the U.S. These questions are not obvious.
-Most sellers only anticipate 1-2 steps ahead (or questions) with their U.S. formation and are unaware of these costly mistakes they have already made.
+There are many U.S. LLC questions to ask before formation when you expand your e-commerce business to the U.S. These questions could be more precise.
+Most sellers only anticipate 1-2 steps ahead (or questions) with their U.S. formation and need to be made aware of these costly mistakes they have already made.
 Why does this happen?

 Several online entity formation companies give you this impression.
 Unfortunately, they leave out all the complicated yet, vitally essential parts to get you to do a filling.

-We don’t approach business this way, so we work mainly with more successful 6, 7, and 8 figure sellers.
-Successful sellers realize there is much more involved than filing the LLC online and obtaining an EIN with the IRS.
+We approach business differently, working mainly with more successful 6, 7, and 8-figure sellers.
+Successful sellers realize much more is involved than filing the LLC online and obtaining an EIN with the IRS.

 Here are the key U.S. LLC questions you should be asking before, during, and after a U.S. formation: